doyouqa/python-sdk/docs/tutorials/firmware-update.rst

 .. code:: console

-   $ oneid-cli create-project --name "my epic project"
+   $ ntdi-cli create-project --name "my epic project"

 This will prompt you to generate the public/private key pair for the Project.
 Answer 'Y' at this step.